wlav/cppyy/doc/source/index.rst

    >>>

-And yes, there is no reason to use Boost from Python (in fact, this example calls out for :doc:`pythonizations <pythonizations>`),  but the example shows that cppyy seamlessly supports many advanced C++ features.
+And yes, there is no reason to use Boost from Python (in fact, this example calls out for :doc:`pythonizations <pythonizations>`), but it shows that cppyy seamlessly supports many advanced C++ features.

 cppyy is available for both `CPython`_ (v2 and v3) and `PyPy`_, reaching
 C++-like performance with the latter.